kubectl Usage Conventions

 - Switch to configuration files checked into source control for features that are needed, but not expressible via

-flag, which only prints the object that would be sent to the cluster without really sending it.
+--dry-run=client flag to preview the object that would be sent to your cluster, without really submitting it.

 - You can use